Print should continue to have a meaningful place in the marketing mix of every small business.

 Not only is print media more memorable, it also has the unique ability to arouse the senses and create trust.
 Trust creates engagement.
 And that engagement doesn’t have to end with your printed marketing materials getting tossed into the recycling bin; the digitally-savvy small business can extend that communication into its digital and social media marketing efforts or vice versa.

 When we hold a magazine in our hands and feel it with our fingertips, we become physically connected to it.

-And when catalogs and brochures tell a compelling, engaging story about the products or brands they advertise, or about the people who use the products, about the lifestyle qualities, values and causes associated with those brands and products, people feel connected with those brands in a special way hat is hard to get from a bright, glassy digital screen.
+And when catalogs and brochures tell a compelling, engaging story about the products or brands they advertise, or about the people who use the products, people feel connected with those brands in a special way that is hard to get from a bright, cold, hard, glass digital screen.

 The tactile quality of printed media taps into a reader’s brain in a way that creates a lasting form of emotional connection.
 The design qualities of print also give it a unique appeal, which lend print marketing collateral a particular trustworthiness.